Search-based Testing of Simulink Models with Requirements Tables: Requirements Table Driven SBST

-The \emph{Search Engine} (\phase{2}) phase iteratively generates test cases by assigning values to the parameters of the parameterized inputs (PI), searching for values associated with a negative fitness value.
-The fitness function (FF) drives the generation of the values assigned to the parameters of the PI.
-If an assignment that leads to a negative fitness value is found, the corresponding test case (TC) is returned as output.
-If no test case with a negative fitness value is found within the considered time budget (TB) the NFF value is returned, indicating that the search engine could not find test cases that violate the requirements within the considered budget.
+The \emph{Search Engine} (\phase{2}) phase iteratively generates a test case by assigning values to the parameters of the parameterized inputs (PI).
+Then, it executes the model for this test input and computes the fitness value using the fitness function.
+If the test case leads to a negative fitness value, it is a failure-revealing test case and it is returned as output.
+Otherwise, a new test case is generated.
+The test cases previously generated and their corresponding fitness values computed by the fitness function drive the generation of the values assigned to the parameters of the PI.
+If no test case with a negative fitness value is found within the considered time budget (TB), the NFF value is returned, indicating that the search engine could not find test cases that violate the requirements within the considered budget. \changeRead{The search engine is not a contribution provided by this work.
+The academic and industrial communities developed many search engines.
+We reuse off-the-shelf engines to implement our framework (see \Cref{sec:eval}): Reusing existing components with proven efficiency is a recommended software engineering practice.}{search_methodAnswer}{search_method}

-In this work, we considered the framework from \Cref{fig:contribution} in the context of Simulink.
 We considered Test Sequence blocks~\cite{TestSequenceBasics} for the specification of test inputs, and their parameterized version (Parameterized Test Sequences~\cite{Hecate2024}) for the specification of the parameterized input.
-Therefore, we developed our solution as a plugin for HECATE~\cite{Hecate2024}, a testing approach supporting Test Sequence and Test Assessment blocks from \SLTest.
+Therefore, we developed our solution as a plugin for HECATE~\cite{Hecate2024}, a testing approach supporting the Test Sequence and Test Assessment blocks from \SLTest.
 This decision enables us to reuse the \emph{Search Engine} component from HECATE, which in turn relies on S-Taliro~\cite{STaliro}, a widely known testing tool for Simulink models.
 We integrated the \emph{Fitness-Function Generator} component into HECATE as described in \Cref{sec:transl}.